m8ryx/agent-utilities/README.md

 ## Agent Utilities

-Miscellaneous tools, tips, tricks to makes working with agents a bit easier.
+Miscellaneous tools, tips, tricks to make working with agents a bit easier.

 ## The Goods